skilltroll/BrainTumorDetectionUsing_AlexNet/README.md

 Get matlab 2020 or newer
 run the matlab code and see the results

+// use the commaned to open saved figures and results openfig('fig-AUC.fig') openfig('fig-N-ABN.fig')

+// to open your last training results use load('reuseme.mat')

 Note: You are free to modify the code and to extand the program capabilities